JenspederM/kedro-databricks/README.md

 4. **Execution**: Run your Kedro pipelines on Databricks straight from the command line.
 5. **Cleanup**: Remove all Databricks resources created by the plugin.

+## Documentation & Contributing

 To learn more about the plugin, please refer to the [documentation](https://kedro-databricks.readthedocs.io/).

+Interested in contributing?
+Check out our [contribution guidelines](CONTRIBUTING.md) to get started!